 Electric bikes for kids are quickly gaining in popularity, and the technology powering them continues to get better and better.
-From electric balance bikes for motocross kids to electric commuter bikes and e-mountain bikes, kids ebikes are an incredible tool for enabling kids to go faster and farther than their little legs can carry them on their own.
+From electric balance bikes for kids to e-mountain bikes, kids ebikes are an incredible tool for enabling kids to go faster and farther than their little legs can carry them on their own.

-While we highly recommend reading our full electric bikes for kids buying guide, here’s are some quick tips and specific bike recommendations for those TL;DR folks :-).
+While we highly recommend reading our full buying guide for Electric Bikes for Kids , here are some quick tips and specific bike recommenations for those TL;DR folks :-).

 Quick Tips for Buying a Kids ebike

-(1) Be aware of your local laws and regulations: Many areas prohibit kids from operating Class II (ebikes with throttles) as well as Class III ebikes (ebikes with a 28mph max w/wo a throttle).
+(2) Be aware of your local laws and regulations: Many areas prohibit kids from operating Class II (ebikes with throttles) as well as Class III ebikes (ebikes with a 28mph max w/wo a throttle).
+All eMTBs listed are Class I ebikes w/o throttles, which are allowed on most single-track trails.

-(3) Say no to the throttle: Throttles allow kids to reach high speeds quickly without pedaling and should be avoided.
-Throttles on essentially all ebikes, however, can be turned off or removed after purchase.
+(4) Say no to the throttle: Throttles allow kids to reach high speeds quickly without pedaling and should be avoided.
+Throttles on essentially all ebikes, however, can be turned off or removed after purchase (with exceptions to electric balance bikes which only have a throttle).

 The Best Electric Bikes for Kids

 This list was compiled after extensive research as well as leaning heavily on our own experience with electric bikes.
-Unlike our other “best” lists throughout this site, we fully admit that we have not tested or personally seen all of these bikes.
+Unlike our other “best” lists throughout this site, we fully admit that we have not tested or personally seen a few of these bikes.

 More details about these specific bikes are included in the age-based sections below.
 Like always, any additional feedback and suggestions are welcome in the comments.